14 Market Revolutions

 Horseshoe Curve, Altoona, Pennsylvania, 1854

-The Industrial Revolution transformed America’s economy and social fabric in the late 18th and early 19th centuries.
+The Industrial Revolution transformed America’s economy and social fabric in early 19th century.
 Northern agriculture shifted from mostly subsistence farming, whereby families grew crops and raised livestock for themselves, toward a more market-based system with farmers selling their surplus.
-Industry spurred the southern plantation system too, setting in motion an emerging conflict of two inter-dependent but politically antagonistic economies, as southern cotton fed northern textile mills that made fabric.
+Industry spurred the southern plantation system too, setting in motion an emerging conflict of two interdependent but politically antagonistic economies, as southern cotton fed northern textile mills that made fabric.

 Schematic Newcomen Steam Engine